-Readers, and first readers in particular, are obliged to evaluate students’ work-in-progress several times during the year: the first progress report (November); the second progress report (January); and the oral defense (by April 14).
+Readers, and first readers in particular, are obliged to evaluate students’ work-in-progress several times during the year: the first progress report (November); the second progress report (January); and the oral defense (April).

 The second reader normally plays a supporting role.
 But in some cases students work as much with a second reader as with a first one.
 The second reader is also obliged to evaluate the work-in-progress through the progress reports and oral defense report.

 In the case of a thesis written for two majors, the first and second readers serve, in effect, as joint first readers or co-directors, each representing their major department.
 In this case, the first two readers should be equally involved in the evaluation of the thesis, from their different disciplinary perspectives, throughout the entire academic year.